civilian/django-tutorial-polls/README.md

 # README #
-Projecto from the tutorial: https://docs.djangoproject.com/en/1.7/intro/tutorial01/ It creates a project and inside the project creates an app: polls.
+Project from the tutorial: https://docs.djangoproject.com/en/1.7/intro/tutorial01/ It creates a project and inside the project creates an app: polls.

 Polls is a simple Django app to conduct Web-based polls.
 For each